 Bond requirement; inapplicable to protest over contents of solicitation; Whether a protest satisfies the amounts required by HRS §§103D-709(d) and (e) depends on a consideration of the lowest responsible, responsive bid or the bid amount from the responsible offeror whose proposal has been deemed to be the most advantageous.
 This, of course, presumes that all bids or offers have been submitted and are available for inspection.
 Where, however, a protest is filed prior to the date set for the submission of bids, as in the case of a protest over the contents of a solicitation, it would be impossible to determine the estimated value of the contract.
-Because the estimated value of the contract cannot be determined for protests over the contents of a solicitation do not need to meet the requirements in subsections (d) and (e) as prerequisites to the protestor's ability to pursue a request for administrative review.
+Because the estimated value of the contract cannot be determined for protests over the content of the solicitation, the requirements set forth in HRS §103D-709(d) and (e) are inapplicable and therefore, protests over the contents of a solicitation do not need to meet the requirements in subsections (d) and (e) as prerequisites to the protestor's ability to pursue a request for administrative review.
 Maui County Community Television, Inc. dba Akaku Maui Community Television, PCX-2010-3 (July 9, 2010); Soderholm Sales and Leasing, Inc. vs. Department of Budget and Fiscal Services, City and County of Honolulu, PDH-2012-005 (November 30, 2012); Robert's Hawaii School Bus, Inc. v.
 Kathryn S. Matayoshi, in her capacity as Superintendent of the Department of Education, PDH 2013-009 (October 29, 2013).